 The Company has an international expansion program through territorial agreements with franchisees.
-The Company generates revenues from the franchisees from the sale of product and sales royalties.
-The Company records gross sales and cost of goods sold on the sale of product to franchisees when the franchisor takes ownership of the product.
-The Company records gross sales for royalties when the franchisee sells the product to their customers.
+The Company generates revenues from the franchisees from the sale of product and, in certain cases, sales royalties.
+The Company records net sales and cost of goods sold on the sale of product to franchisees when the franchisee takes ownership of the product.
+The Company records net sales for royalties when the applicable franchisee sells the product to their customers.
 Under certain agreements, the Company receives a fee from each franchisee for exclusive territorial rights.
 The Company records this territorial fee as deferred revenue and amortizes the fee into gross sales over the life of the territorial agreement.